obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 ```

 If an identifier starts with a `_` it is hidden from immediate public access.
-The field will be `internal` in .NET for an exported structure, otherwise it'll be private.
+The field will be `internal` in .NET for a public structure, otherwise it'll be private.

 ```csharp
 MyStruct